Shortfin mako shark: Behavior

-The shortfin mako is a fast species that can leap into the air when hooked, making it a highly sought-after game fish worldwide.
+The shortfin mako is a fast, athletic species and is highly sought after as a game fish, particularly notable for its tendency to leap high into the air when hooked.
 Some cases of shortfin mako jumping into a boat after having been hooked have been reported.

 Reproduction

-The shortfin mako shark is a yolk-sac ovoviviparous shark giving birth to live young.
-Developing embryos feed on unfertilized eggs (oophagy) within the uterus during the 15- to 18-month gestation period.
-They do not engage in sibling cannibalism unlike the sand tiger shark (Carcharias taurus).
-The four to 18 surviving young are born live in the late winter and early spring at a length of about 70 cm.
-Females may rest for 18 months after birth before mating again.
-Shortfin mako sharks bear young on average every three years.
+The shortfin mako shark is a yolk-sac ovoviviparous shark that gives birth to live young.
+Developing embryos feed on unfertilized eggs within the uterus during the 15 to 18 month long gestation period.
+Unlike the sand tiger shark, they are not known to cannibalize other embryos.
+The four to 18 surviving young are born in the late winter and early spring at a length of about 70 cm.
+Females may rest for 18 months after giving birth before mating again.
+On average, shortfin mako sharks bear young every three years.

 A common mating strategy of shortfin mako sharks has been documented as using multiple paternity as a mating strategy, known as polyandry.
-Polyandry is where the females mate with more than one male.
-This strategy is used to have a single brood sired by multiple males (multiple paternity) and is a common strategy in diverse taxa, including invertebrates and vertebrates.
+This strategy is used to produce a single brood sired by multiple males (multiple paternity) and is a common strategy in many taxa, including invertebrates and vertebrates.

 Lifespan

-Shortfin mako sharks, as with most other sharks, are aged by sectioning vertebrae – one of the few bony structures in sharks – and counting growth bands.
+Shortfin mako sharks, as with most other sharks, are aged by sectioning vertebrae — one of the few bony structures in sharks — and counting growth bands.
 The age of shortfin mako, and therefore important parameters, such as age at sexual maturity and longevity, were severely underestimated until 2006 (e.g. claims of sexual maturity at 4–6 years, claims of longevity as low as 11 years), because of a poorly supported belief that shortfin mako sharks deposited two growth bands per year in their vertebrae.
 This belief was overturned by a landmark study which proved that shortfin mako sharks only deposit one band in their vertebrae per year, as well as providing validated ages for numerous specimens.
 Natanson et al. (2006) aged 258 shortfin mako specimens and recorded: